The Mini Differential IR height sensing board for 3D printers provides the following features:

 For best results, the sensor needs to sense the reflection from the top surface of the bed.
 There is a potential problem when the sensor is used with a transparent bed material that reflects infrared light weakly and there is a surface below the transparent material that reflects IR much more strongly.
 Here is a guide to using the sensor with different print surfaces:

 - Glass (with or without coatings such as hairspray, PVA or Kapton tape): works as-is if placed directly on a PCB bed heater or other surface that does not reflect strongly.
 If there is an aluminium heat spreader or bed plate underneath the glass, then either paint the aluminium surface matt black (see below), or put a sheet of matt black paper between the glass and the aluminium.
+Coatings on the glass affect the trigger height slightly.

 - PEI: this is highly transparent to IR.
 Paint the underside matt black (see below) before using adhesive sheet to attach it to the bed plate.

-- PrintBite: works well with the sensor.
+- PrintBite: works quite well with the sensor.

 - Bright aluminium: not suitable unless the sensor is modified to reduce its sensitivity, because the strong reflection will saturate the sensor.